HoustonJ2013/Capstone_CV_Galvanize/README.md

 <img src="/pics/Resources.jpg" width="200" ALIGN="Right">
 In my capstone project, I choose [AWS EC2 GPU instances](https://aws.amazon.com/ec2/instance-types/) for my model building, because all the state of arts semantic segmentation alogrithms are built on neural networks with very deep layers, and training on the modern GPU-acclerated machines drastically speed up the model building process (> 100 times faster).

-For the deep learning frameworks, I choose tensorflow and kera, and pytorch if necessary.
+For the deep learning frameworks, I choose the current most popular frameworks including tensorflow, keras and pytorch.
+For assessing the state of arts algorithms I use tensorflow keras and pytorch depending on which model is more accessible, and for prototyping and improvement, I use keras and tensorflow.

+## EDA and Image Preprocessing

 MIT provides [a benchmark model](https://github.com/hangzhaomit/semantic-segmentation-pytorch/tree/e21b8e2bfb1cb145941c36468fc807f20146b71a) for their competition, which I will use as my benchmark model.

-## Timeline and To do-list
 ### Define problem
 Given an image, we train a Deep Learning model to identify the object in the image on pixel level.
 The training data sets are ADE20K.